Fectio

 part two), but even that took us about 4 hours!

-Part one also had several takes: one - the
+Part one also had several takes: one - the stairs,

-across the lake, four - 'drowning' the sacrifice.
+lake, four - 'drowning' the sacrifice.
 After the

 succesful 'drowning' of the helmet we went